 What is a very good academic profile?

-As a general rule, there are 3 criteria that are often most critical to your residency application: Step 1, Step 2, and clinical grades.
+As a general rule, there are 3 criteria that are very critical to your residency application: Step 1, Step 2, and Clinical Trunk grades.

 We will classify these criteria as “Class A” parts of your residency application.